a_skyline2

 1897

 Between Copeland St and Cochrane St, according to Gore’s Directory.
-Sandra still has her mother’s pupil report card.
-She sounds like a model pupil!
 The Infants closed in 1970, when they amalgamated with Steers St to form Everton Park Infants.
 The Juniors followed suit in 1975.
-The head at the time, Mr W E LOVIBOND, went to Everton Park Primary.

 Hickie & Johns